-Introduces students to the transportation industry, federal and state regulations, records and forms, industrial relations, and other non-driving activities.
+Fundamentals of Commercial Driving introduces students to the transportation industry, federal and state regulations, records and forms, industrial relations, and other non-driving activities.
 This course provides an emphasis on safety that will continue throughout the program.

-CTDL 1020 - Combination Vehicle Basic Operation and Range Work (2)
+CTDL 1021 - Combination Vehicle Basic Operation and Range Work (3)

-Familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
-Each student must receive 12 hours behind the wheel (BTW) instructional time in range operations such as operating a tractor trailer through clearance maneuvers, backing, turning, parallel parking, and coupling/uncoupling.
+This course familiarizes students with truck instruments and controls and performing basic maneuvers required to drive safely in a controlled environment and on the Driving Range.
+Each student must demonstrate proficiency in performing range operations such as operating a tractor trailer through clearance maneuvers, backing, turning, parallel parking and coupling/uncoupling.

-CTDL 1030 - Combination Vehicle Advanced Operations (4)
+CTDL 1031 - Combination Vehicle Advanced Operations (3)

-Develops students' driving skills under actual road conditions.
+Advanced Operations develops students' driving skills under actual road conditions.
 The classroom part of the course stresses following safe operating practices.
 These safe operating practices are integrated into the development of driving skills on the road.
-Each student must receive at least twelve (12) hours behind-the-wheel (BTW) instructional time on the street/road.
-In addition the student must have a minimum program total of forty-four (44) hours BTW instructional time in any combination (with CTDL 1020) of range and street/road driving.
-Note: State law requires that whenever a combination vehicle is operated on public roads, an instructor must be present in the vehicle while the student is driving.
+Each student must demonstrate proficiency in required behind-thewheel (BTW) skills such as operating a commercial vehicle safely on public roads through a variety of maneuvers.